rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 end
 ```

-And now we can make lots of instances of this class, each one is a separate object:
+And now we can use this class:

 ```ruby
 bank_account1 = BankAccount.new